Mathematics 140 : Mathematical Concepts for Elementary Education I

 Exams

 Two in-class exams will be given.
 Their focus is largely conceptual and problem solving based.
-You should be able to do and explain any of the assigned homework problems for the material.
-You should be able to explain the concepts behind any calculations, algorithms, etc. Material will come from lectures, discussions in class, and the text.
+You should be able to explain the concepts behind any calculations, algorithms, etc. Material will come from activities and discussions in class.
 For example, you will need to be able to explain clearly and with mathematical accuracy why we can solve problems in certain ways or why various algorithms or procedures work mathematically.
 You will also need to be able to use and explain the use of the manipulatives relevant to the material.

-Each exam will contain six questions: four of the questions will be problems directly from the textbook.
+Individual exams will contain six questions: four of the questions will be direct problems.
 Two of the questions will be more open ended and ask you to explain key concepts from class.
 The exams will be graded as follows: you will receive 40 points for attempting the exam.
 You may earn up to 10 points on each of the questions.
-If you would like to take the exam with less time constraints, you may choose to take it the previous evening.

 Make-ups for exams will be given only in extreme cases with arrangements made with the instructor prior to the exam or if there is a verifiable medical excuse or permission from the Dean of Students.
 If you miss an exam and we have not made arrangements prior to the missed exam, you must contact me before the next class.